-Public Safety – I believes that with the right training, encouragement, support, and resources that our law enforcement officers can both enforce the law, and be among our greatest advocates for human rights at the same time that they are enforcing our laws.
-Sadly there are some communities for whom there are, with good reason, issues of trust related to law enforcement.
+Public Safety -I believe that with the right training, encouragement, support, and resources that our law enforcement officers can both enforce the law, and be among our greatest advocates for human rights.
+Our community deserves that.
+In the last few months, that belief has been challenged like never before.
+We in Brooklyn Park know that many of our neighbors have difficulty trusting the police.
+This community, like many others, is demanding change.
 I would like to see, and contribute to, growing relationships of reconciliation, accountability, trust, and health between all of our law enforcement officers and all of the communities present in our city.
-I would like to support our police and fire services in building the most physically, emotionally, spiritually, and intellectually healthy staff possible.
+I would like to support our police and fire services in building the most physically, emotionally, culturally, and intellectually healthy staff possible.
+I want a police department and city government as a whole that is actively anti-racist and is constantly proactive in both culture and policy to keep every resident safe.

 Development – Obvious development opportunities continue to exist along the 610 and 169 corridors.
 We have seen much growth and energy along those corridors already and we should expect that will continue due to the clear desirability of those locations.
-I would like to see the city invest the same energy in the redevelopment of our southern commercial and retail corridors, especially on the large parcels of empty land between the Brooklyn Center border and Zane Ave.
+I would like to see the city invest the same energy in the redevelopment of our southern commercial and retail corridors.
 This will obviously take a different kind of investment, and a different kind of energy but I feel it is vitally important to the future of our city.

 Parents in Brooklyn Park, especially those in the Osseo School District are voicing concern and frustration their voices are unrepresented on their school board.
 The city government cannot fix this, but we can find ways to support parents in their goals of having representation on the board.